AmirMotefaker/Customer-Segmentation-using-R/README.md

     - Customer retention permits you to gain proficiency with an extraordinary understanding of your clients so you can take into account their needs more effectively.
 A one-on-one association with your clients will assist you in winning satisfied clients.
 You can likewise tailor your correspondence depending on the client lifecycle.

 2. Enhances Competitiveness
     - The better your customer retention is, the more revenue you are likely to achieve.
-When a business scores a good customer segmentation along with better utilization of its showcasing financial plans, it acquires a serious edge over opponent competitors.
+When a business scores a good customer segmentation along with better utilization of its showcasing financial plans, it acquires a serious edge over its competitors.
 On the off chance that you segment up your market, you are not able to serve your clients as needed.

 3. Establishes Brand Identity
     - Distinguishing your image will assist your clients in straightforwardly capturing your items.
 Whenever you have distinguished the vital helpers for your client, for example, a plan or cost, or user requirements, you can mark your items properly.
 By dividing your clients, you can make them very much aware of your image.